sauravraghuvanshi/azure-docs-powershell/Az/Az.StackHCI/Register-AzStackHCI.md

 # Register-AzStackHCI

 ## SYNOPSIS
-Register-AzStackHCI creates a Microsoft.AzureStackHCI cloud resource representing the on-premise cluster and registers the on-premise cluster with Azure.
+Register-AzStackHCI creates a Microsoft.AzureStackHCI cloud resource representing the on-premises cluster and registers the on-premises cluster with Azure.

 ## SYNTAX